mindy-zheng/Receipt-Generator/README.md

-# firstPOSproj
+# receipt generator
-This is a simple POS project that highlights the outline of a POS without a GUI.
-Super simple
+A simple program  to reinforce Java skills and practice utilizng OOP to build a receipt generator.
+It lists the grocery's inventories, and the user is then asked for the quantity and measurement of a food item.